BRomans/BrainHockey/README.md

 3. **Compete or Collaborate**: Play against friends in multiplayer mode or challenge yourself in single-player mode.
 4. **Score Points**: Keep your eye on the puck and deflect it past your opponent's paddle to score points.

+## Coding Exercise
+This project is part of a tutorial series to learn how to integrate a BCI into a videogame.
+On the branch `coding-exercise` is possible to find a "vanilla" version of the game with only standard keyboard input and no UI.
+(Coming soon!)
+The implementation of the neurogame step-by-step can be found on YouTube.

 ## Features

 - **BCI Integration**: Control the paddle using your brain waves with g.tec Unicorn devices.